 The hotel you stay at is an important aspect of your vacation.
 It takes a big chunk out of your travel budget, so it’s beneficial to shop around to find the property that is just right for your needs.
 You want it to be in the right locale, have the amenities you are looking for, and is within your budget—whether you prefer the basics or the luxurious.

-When comparing costs, include room tax, parking fees, amenities, internet usage, and charges for additional guests (the room rate may be based on one or two people).
+When comparing costs, include room tax, parking fees, amenities, internet usage, and charges for additional guests.
+The room rate may be based on one or two people.
 Some properties may require a down payment or advance payment in full.
-Know what the cancellation policy is—some may not allow you to cancel after a certain date.
+Find out what the cancellation policy is.
+Some properties may not allow you to cancel after a certain date.

 - Determine what your needs are.
-Do you only need a place to sleep, or are you planning on spending the bulk of your time on the property utilizing the amenities?
-If it is the latter, then find out what amenities the hotel has to offer and any added costs for using them (golf course, spa, exercise classes, etc.)
+Do you only need a place to sleep, or are you planning on spending the bulk of your time on the property enjoying the amenities?
+If it is the latter, find out what amenities are offered and any added costs for using them (golf course, spa, exercise classes, etc.)

 - If you prefer to be around similar clientele, there are hotels and resorts that cater to singles, families, or senior citizens.

-- If you are traveling with children, a room with a kitchenette can be a real plus–and it will reduce your expenses on eating out.
+- If you are traveling with children, a room with a kitchenette can be a real plus.
+It will reduce your expenses on eating out.

 Finding the Best Location/Hotel Room Rate:

 - To make an informed decision, find out what the average room rate is by comparing several hotels in the area.
 This will give you an idea of what the high and low rates are for that locale.
 You can also find out what the peak and off-peak dates are for that area.